chaosmaou/wivrn-guide/README.md

 Refer to the following tables to determine what encoder and codec to use.
 Take note that your hardware must also support the relevant codecs to be able to use them.

+NOTE: The AV1 encoder requires more modern GPUs.
+On AMD, it is supported on 7000 series or newer, and on Nvidia 3000 series or newer is required.

 - Quest 2 | Quest Pro | Pico Neo 4 | HTC Vive Focus 3 | HTC Vive XR Elite:

 | GPU    | Encoder | Codec |